ArekZw/docs/async/usage.md

 ## Custom timing

-`$async.timing` enables to make use of the timing module for any purpose, for example for script startup-time optimization or to execute a script when an element scrolls into view.
+`$async.time` enables to make use of the timing module for any purpose, for example for script startup-time optimization or to execute a script when an element scrolls into view.

-`$async.timing` requires both the API and timing module.
+`$async.time` requires both the API and timing module.

 ```javascript
 $async.time(